-When drafted, the final neighbourhood plan will be subject to an independent examination.
-An inspector will be appointed to determine whether the neighbourhood plan is in general conformity with the London plan and the Brent Core Strategy.
-If he or she is satisfied that it is, the neighbourhood plan will then be subject to a referendum.
+The neighbourhood plan has been subject to an independent examination.
+The inspector found the neighbourhood plan to be in general conformity with the London plan and the Brent Core Strategy, and recommended it progress to a referendum.

 At the referendum, all people of voting age residing within the plan area will be able to cast a vote on whether they think the neighbourhood plan should be brought into force.
 If more than 50% of people vote yes, it will then be used to shape planning decisions and applications in Sudbury Town.
 It will sit alongside the Brent Core Strategy.